Domestic Violence Defense Lawyers

 Remember: The prosecution always has the burden of proving – beyond a reasonable doubt – that your conduct crossed a line.
 Specifically, the government must show that your actions satisfied each of the elements constituting a specific crime (usually an alleged assault or threat).

-The Texas domestic violence defense lawyers at Oberheiden Law Group, PLLC have been handling these cases for years.
+The Texas domestic violence defense lawyers at Oberheiden, P.C. have been handling these cases for years.
 We understand that things aren’t always what they seem to be.

 False allegations are common.
 So are exaggerations and distortions.
 Police tend to rush into these situations, ignore nuance and context, and hurry to judgment.
 As a general rule, they automatically side with the person claiming to have been assaulted or abused.
 But that doesn’t make the allegations true.
 In fact, studies show us that false accusations happen more often than many people realize.
 That’s especially true in the midst of child custody disputes or other legal proceedings.